cmg777/starter-academic-v501/content/home/researchLab.md

 ---

 {{% callout note %}}
-In the QuaRCS-lab, we conduct research on [quantitative regional and computational science](https://quarcs-lab.org).
+In the QuaRCS-lab and its [global network](https://quarcs-lab.org/), we conduct research on [quantitative regional and computational science](https://quarcs-lab.org).
 We exploit the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development across subnational regions and countries.
 {{% /callout %}}

 <iframe height="600" width="100%" frameborder="no" src="https://carlosmendez777.users.earthengine.app/view/dmsp-reg?height=600"> </iframe>